TheEucatastrophe/starwardodyssey/SRD/exploration.md

 The bulk of what the crew will be doing is exploring sites of intrigue, mystery, or danger.
 A site is any location that is broken up into connecting rooms or areas.

 Upon entering a new room, use the following procedure:
 1. **Inform**.
-The Ref describes the obvious details of the space.
-The players should ask questions about the location.
+The Ref describes the obvious details and dangers of the space.
+Players should ask questions about the location.
 2. **Act**.
 The players declare what they want their characters to do and the referee resolves each character’s actions simultaneously.
 3. **React**.
-If appropriate, the referee should roll on the exploration events table.
-Once the event is resolved, repeat the procedure.
+If appropriate, the referee will roll on the exploration events table and the player get a chance to react to the result.

 ## Exploration Events